IanWold/Metalsharp/Metalsharp.Documentation/tutorial-website.md

 The website we'll be making will have a homepage, a few text pages, and several blog posts.
 We'll use the [Metalsharp.FluidTemplate](https://github.com/IanWold/Metalsharp.FluidTemplate) plugin to use templates for our site.
 First, we'll walk through adding each of the pages and the design decisions behind doing things the way they are presented (hopefully allowing you to easier change this structure if you desire).
 Then, we'll write the Metalsharp code to do all the generation.

-> **Please Note:** Until `v0.9.0-rc1`, Metalsharp won't be able to be installed via NuGet.
-You'll need to build it from source yourself.

 ## Content

 * [Project Files](https://github.com/IanWold/Metalsharp/blob/master/Metalsharp.Documentation/tutorial-website.md#project-files)